k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 The LU tables that are populated by the update process must be part of the [LU schema](/articles/03_logical_units/03_LU_schema_window.md) and can be defined either with or without a population.

 Note that it is recommended not to define a population for these tables in order to prevent data conflicts, however, the creation of a population for LU tables that will be populated by the update process is not blocked in Fabric.
-It is the implementation's responsibility to verify that the data, populated during the LUI update, does neither conflict nor override the changes of the LU table populated during the Sync process.
+It is the implementor's responsibility to verify that the data, populated during the LUI update, does neither conflict nor override the changes of the LU table populated during the Sync process.

 There is a write lock per LUI during the process.
 This means that you can begin several transactions on an LUI only if the transactions are open on different nodes.
 It is not allowed to begin several transactions on the same LUI on the same node.

 ### Parallel Transactions

-Fabric can be configured as a [cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#61-fabric-cluster) with multiple nodes spread over multiple datacenters and can support parallel transactions on the same LUI.
+Fabric can be configured as a [cluster](/articles/02_fabric_architecture/01_fabric_architecture_overview.md#61-fabric-cluster) with multiple nodes spread over multiple datacenters, and it can support parallel transactions on the same LUI.

 The OPTIMISTIC_LOCKING parameter in the **config.ini** can be set per node to support a lightweight transaction as follows: